-As part of the accreditation process, module and programme/course learning outcomes should be mapped to the relevant CASE learning outcomes in the Standards for Sonographic Education document to show how these outcomes are met within the programme/course and to the National Occupation Standards (NOS).
+As part of the accreditation process, module and programme/course learning outcomes should be mapped to the relevant CASE learning outcomes in the Standards for Sonographic Education document, to show how these outcomes are met within the programme/course and to the National Occupation Standards (NOS).

-- For academic level 7 programmes/courses for existing health care professionals, mapping should be for the level 7 learning outcomes and ultrasound imaging NOS; - For academic level 6 and direct entry level 7 programmes/courses, mapping should be to the level 6 learning outcomes, ultrasound imaging NOS and the 'Standards of Proficiency for a Sonographer' (based on HCPC standards); - For programmes/courses with modules that include interventional procedures, mapping to the interventional NOS should also be completed.
+• For academic level 7 programmes/courses for existing health care professionals, mapping should be for the level 7 learning outcomes and ultrasound imaging NOS;

-• The CASE learning outcomes, NOS mapping documents and 'Standards of Proficiency' are all available on the CASE website at:
+- For academic level 6 and direct entry level 7 programmes/courses, mapping should be to the level 6 learning outcomes, ultrasound imaging NOS and the 'Standards of Proficiency for Sonographers'; - For programmes/courses with modules that include interventional procedures, mapping to the interventional NOS should also be completed. - The CASE learning outcomes, NOS mapping documents and 'Standards of Proficiency' are all available on the CASE website at:

-www.case-uk.org/information/apply-foraccreditation/standards-learning-outcomes-mapping
+www.case-uk.org/information/apply-foraccreditation/standards-learningoutcomes-mapping